Geological Committee: History

 The Geological Committee was created on by a decree of Emperor Alexander III within the Mining Department of the Ministry of State Property.

 The tasks of the Geolkom included the systematic study of the geological structure of the country and the mineral wealth of its subsoil, conducting regional geological mapping, and later, the systematic description of the geological structure of the territory of the Russian Empire.

 In 1912, Nicholas II approved the Law "On the Establishment of the Regulations on the Geological Committee and the Staff of this Committee," which had been approved by the State Council and the State Duma.
 It essentially retained, without change, the main foundations upon which the Regulations on the Geological Committee of 1882 and 1897 were built.

 In 1914, it was part of the Ministry of Trade and Industry of the Russian Empire.

-In 1912–1916, a new building for the Geological Committee was constructed in St. Petersburg, at the address: Sredny Prospekt, building No. 74 / 19th Line, building No. 20 — 20th Line, building No. 21.
-The project author was architect A. A. Poleshchuk.
-Construction work was completed by 1914; during the war, the building housed a military hospital.
-The Geological Committee equipped the building with laboratories, a museum, a library, and a photographic pavilion.

-Specialization

-At the beginning of 1917, a plan for the reorganization of the Geological Committee along sectoral principles, for the needs of the mining industry, was adopted.

-The Geolkom was subdivided into departments: